terrayi/grav-docker/README.md

 # Grav Docker
-Dockerfile to createa a lightweight environment to host Grav site
+Dockerfile to create a lightweight environment to host Grav site

 ## Setup